 On Friday 20th.
 June, a representative from the Energy Efficiency Centre at bristol will be coming to school to talk to the Year 3, 4, 5, and 6 children about energy efficiency and the importance of this issue on the environment.
 All children involved in this talk will bring home an energy efficient light bulb, free of charge.
 There will also be the opportunity for parents and friends to purchase further light bulbs at a cost of £3.00 each.
+The school builds at a cost of L3.00 each.
 The school receives a percentage of this for school funds.
 If anyone wishes to purchase bulbs for their personal use following this talk please call Jan at school and place your requests during the